NLO Massive Event-Shape Differential and Cumulative Distributions: Numerical Algorithms

 In this section we describe an alternative method which does not have the limitations inherent to a MC (can only compute binned cross sections, and in general one needs to specify the bins ahead of time).
 The direct method computes directly the (unbinned) differential cross section, and since it only uses ``deterministic'' integration methods, it can in principle achieve arbitrary precision in very small run-time.
 The only requirement for the method to be applicable is that one can compute the value of the event shape and its first derivative in terms of the phase-space variables $y$ and $z$.
 On the other hand, as compared to the MC method, one needs to compute a numerical integral for each current, each event shape and each point in the spectrum.
 We denote the radiative tail of the distribution by $F_e(e,\hat m)$, defined as

 Since we can compute $F_e$ numerically with high precision and the values of $B_{\rm plus}$ and $e_{\rm min}$ are known analytically, $F_e^{\rm NS}$ can be readily obtained.
 This is the last ingredient for the full description of the $\Ord(\alpha_s)$ differential cross section.
+It should be noted that even in the massless limit $F_e(e,0)$ is not always analytically known (e.g.\ for angularities or broadening).
+On the other hand, in the $m\to 1/2$ limit $F_e(e,1/2) = 0$ and only singular terms survive, which are analytically computed in Sec.~\ref{sec:derivation}.

 Let us first discuss how to obtain the cross section for a toy model: an event shape whose measurement function coincides with the soft limit of some regular event shape.
 We proceed by integrating the $y$ variable analytically, followed by a numerical integration of the $z$ variable.
 The $z$ integration boundaries are set by $z_\pm(e)$, the intersection of $h(e,z)$ with $y_{\rm max}(z)$, see Fig.~\ref{fig:C-intersections}.
 Therefore we get